 EdD in Pre-K–12 Leadership Overview

-The Pre-K–12 Leadership track allows participants to develop expertise in specific settings and issues.
+The Pre-K–12 Leadership program allows participants to develop expertise in specific settings and issues.
 The program will also engage students, faculty, and other education community members in an integrated inquiry into issues that span our educational systems.
 This unique combination of deep understanding, expanded vision, and diverse professional networks positions participants for innovative, entrepreneurial leadership in a complex and changing world.

 Hybrid Delivery